WhitehawkTailor/redmine_chart_reporting/README.md

 * The plugin automatically appears on issue pages just after the filters.
 * It is possible to close/open the chart arrea with the > sign before the "Charts" title.
 It works just like the "Filters" title above.
 * You can change the column parameter (Group by) for the chart.
-* The apperance of data above the figure can be switched on/off.
+* The appearance of data above the figure can be switched on/off.
 Hints above any piece of the figure show the related data of the area.
 * Change the filter settings and using actions the chart will be recalculated.
 * Change the selected columns under the options and the new column will appear in the "Group by" list of the chart.